-SKREI Research Center (SRC) is a three-year project to create an infrastructure that coordinates international, interdisciplinary research and knowledge on topics related to Arctic cod.
+SKREI Research Center (SRC) is a three-year project to create an infrastructure that coordinates international, interdisciplinary research and knowledge about topics related to the Arctic cod.

-As part of Museum Nord’s activities related to the SKREI development, this new model for research on museums will benefit both the public and interested actors, such as universities, the national museum networks, cultural organizations, tourism, fisheries, artists and politicians.
+As part of Museum Nord’s activities related to the SKREI development, this new model for museum research will benefit both the public and interested actors, such as universities, the national museum networks, cultural organisations, tourism industries, fisheries, artists and politicians.

-SKREI Research Center gives Museum Nord impetus to new research to update and promote dissemination strategies.
-It will strengthen Museum Nord’s research expertise and create an exemplary research centre for museums (?best practice?) that connects different fields and types of knowledge.
+SKREI Research Center gives Museum Nord impulses for new research to update and promote dissemination strategies.
+It will strengthen Museum Nord’s research competence and create an exemplary research centre for museums (best practice?) that connects different fields and types of knowledge.

 The results included an international seminar, a publication for stakeholders, a knowledge archive and several artist residencies.
 Activities created a growing network of people who wanted to follow and support this work (Friends of SKREI).